 Some individuals also cross-dress as part of a type of performance art called drag.
 What differentiates drag from other forms of cross-dressing is that the dressing is part of a show.
 The performance aspect of this form of cross-dressing involves a variety of different categories of dress, from the casual to the outlandish.
 A major type of drag is the performance of the drag king or drag queen.
 A drag king is generally a female who dresses as a male, while a drag queen is a male who dresses as a female.
 Both king and queen are expected to play their roles in an exaggerated and sexualized manner as part of the performance.
 Some drag queens prefer the term female impersonator, especially if they impersonate celebrities as part of their performance.

-The third major reason a person may choose to cross-dress is because he or she expects to pass as a member of a different gender.
+The third major reason a person may choose to cross-dress is that he or she expects to pass as a member of a different gender.
 Passing is essentially the practice of changing the appearance of one’s gender in order to go places one’s actual gender is not allowed or expected.
-The most familiar version of this practice has found its way into stories as that of a woman dressing as a man in order to enter military service, like in the myth and Disney film of Hua Mulan.
-This practice has been woven into a variety of stories and myths over the years.
-Notable in history are the charges made against Joan of Arc, one of which included dressing like a man.